By Kelly Davis

 For me, the highlight is always the community that evolves as we get to know one another.
 I love jumping into the discussion board and seeing the energetic, lively and often moving conversations taking place among my students.
 I always remind my students that we’re teaching each other, and I love to see various writers probing more deeply, praising one another’s thinking and writing, or pushing back against what they read.

 I get a little emotional just thinking about it!
 Our communities are so special and supportive.
 I’ve heard from students many times that they were not expecting the incredible creative support system they encounter in class.
 It’s not uncommon for my students to decide to remain in touch after the quarter ends.

 What do you like most about teaching for Extension?

 Something I love about teaching for Extension is that our classes attract students from so many different paths in life.
 I’ve had classes that intermingle high school students with retired individuals, writers from different languages and cultural backgrounds and with all sorts of different professional backgrounds.

 My students share so generously of themselves — what they’ve learned in life so far, the big questions they’re asking about their lives, their hopes and fears.
 I feel deep gratitude for the opportunity to work among these writers, and to teach through the same university I attended as an undergraduate.
 The communities I’ve been part of in each class have provided both “solace and wonder” — a Matthew Zapruder quote I love.
 What a gift to be here!

-Learn more about our Creative Writing program and courses online, or contact the department at email@example.com or (858) 534-5760.
+Learn more about our Creative Writing certificate or contact the department at firstname.lastname@example.org or (858) 534-5760.